 Translation: The day of the election as well as the preceding day, in accordance with the regulations that exist in each federal agency, authorities may establish measures to limit the hours of service of establishments which serve alcoholic beverages.

 The measure applies to wine and liquor stores as well as convenience stores, supermarkets, and grocery stores.
-It's also in place at fairs, markets, bars, nightclubs, and often in restaurants as well (although in some cases restaurants are exempt with the condition that the alcohol is only served with food).
-Establishments caught breaking the law face hefty fines and it may even be grounds for closure.
+It's also in effect at fairs, markets, bars, nightclubs, and often in restaurants (although, in some cases, restaurants are exempt with the condition that the alcohol is only served with food).
+Establishments caught breaking the law face hefty fines, and it may even be grounds for closure.

-In Mexico, general elections are held every six years (the next one will be in 2018), and local elections are held in different locations in different years.
+In Mexico, general elections are held every six years, and local elections are held in different locations in different years.
 Elections are usually held on the first Sunday of June, but this can vary.
-Elections are usually held on a Sunday in Mexico so that the greatest number of people will show up to vote and the vast majority of people won't have work or school conflicts that might prevent them from doing so.
-In 2018, the general election will be held on Sunday, July 1.
+Elections are usually held on a Sunday in Mexico so that the greatest number of people will show up to vote without the conflicts of work or school.

 Mexican States and Ley Seca